-The scope of the course includes the definition of functions as ratios, measure of angles, proof of principal formulas, solution of triangles and trigonometric equations, and the theory and use of logarithms.
-Prerequisite: Mathematics 101 or Mathematics 102, and consent of department.
-Offered second semester; summer on demand.
+The scope of the course includes the definition of functions of ratios, measures of angles, proof of principal formulas, solution of triangles and trigonometric equations, and the theory and use of logarithms.
+Prerequisite: Mathematics 101 or Mathematics 102, and the consent of department.
+Offered on demand.
 3 semester hours credit.